A guide to tropical modifications: Structural theorems about tropical modification

 First of all, as a divisor on $M$ (or $N$) it should be rationally equivalent to the divisor of the stable intersection of $M$ and $N$, as it has been shown for the case of curves in \cite{Morrison:2014mz}.
 In the general case it follows from the results of this section.

-It it easy to find some additional necessary conditions.
-Let us restrict the equation $F$ of $N'$ on $M'$, and take the valuations of all these objects $M',N',F$.
-We get some function $f=\Trop(F)$ whose behavior on a neighborhood of $N\cap M$ is fixed but its behavior on $M$ is under the question.
+It is easy to find additional necessary conditions.
+Let us restrict the equation \(F\) of \(N'\) to \(M'\) and tropicalize the resulting data.
+We obtain a tropical function \(f=\Trop(F)\) whose behavior in a neighborhood of \(N\cap M\) is fixed, whereas its behavior on all of \(M\) is not.